Types of Riva Logs

 Adjusting system logs file sizes and file retention

 Riva rolls over to a new log file when the file has reached 10 MB.

-By default, Riva retains log files as is for four weeks before zipping them.
+Riva retains log files as is for two weeks before zipping them.

-To modify the length of time to retain system logs files as is:
+To modify the length of time to retain zipped system logs files:

 Moving system logs from the default application folder to another volume is often recommended.

 To move all the system logs to another, common location:

 Add the option key to the following applicable configuration files: